prisma/prisma1/content/04-Reference/02-Database/03-Migrations.md

 </InfoBox>

-## Migrating Types
+## Migrating types

-GraphQL types in your GraphQL schema can be controlled using the `type` keyword.
+GraphQL types in your GraphQL schema can be defined using the `type` keyword.

-> Read more about GraphQL [types in the schema chapter](!alias-ahwoh2fohj)
+> Read more about GraphQL types in the [Data Modelling chapter](!alias-eiroozae8u)

 ### Adding a new type

-You can add new types to your GraphQL schema by adding a new `type` section in the schema file.
-This will automatically **add queries, mutations and subscriptions** to your [GraphQL API](!alias-heshoov3ai).
+You can add new types to your GraphQL schema by adding a new `type` section to your type definitions file.
+This will automatically **add queries, mutations and subscriptions** to your [GraphQL API](!alias-abogasd0go).

-Consider this schema file:
+Consider this type definitions file:

 ```graphql
 type User implements Node {